 Yes.
 Our sponsored projects can create fundraising pages through Give MN.
-A directory of projects using GiveMN is here.
+You can browse the projects fundraising on GiveMN here.
 Instructions detailing how to set up a GiveMN page are sent once an approved project returns their signed contract.

 You might not win them all, but don’t give up.
 Not receiving funding doesn’t affect your contract with us.
 Check out our workshop schedule for grant writing classes or schedule a consultation if you could use more help with your fundraising strategies – and let us know when you’re prepared to start your next proposal.

-We sponsor about 200 small organizations and artist projects.
+We sponsor around 180 small organizations and artist projects.